SathvikY3533/radicubs-site/README.md

-# Radicubs Website
+# radicubs Website
-Radicubs Independent (group of 4) Project
+radicubs Website!

+Made from scratch using HTML, CSS, and JS
+Inspiration from the original radicubs Wix Site.

-By: Sathvik Yechuri, Akhil Chutkay, Mann Bellani, Sid Darapuram
+By: Sathvik Yechuri, Akhil Chutkay, Mann Bellani